JasmineZhangxyz/website-v1/content/projects/EPAI.md

 showInProjects: true
 ---

-Founded and affiliated a new club with University of Toronto, obtaining funding for technical projects for 75+ registered club members and monthly events featuring guest speakers
+Founded and affiliated a new club with University of Toronto, obtaining funding for technical projects for 75+ registered club members and monthly events featuring guest speakers.